 Minnesota Law (M.S.
 135A.14) requires proof that all students born after 1956 are vaccinated against diphtheria, tetanus, measles, mumps, and rubella, except for certain specified exemptions.
 Any non-exempt student who fails to submit the required information within 45 days after first enrollment cannot remain enrolled.
-For more information, see the Campus Nurse or Dean of Students.
+For more information, contact Student Affairs.

 The State of Minnesota does not require you to be vaccinated against Hepatitis A, B, C, or Meningitis, but does require colleges to provide information about these diseases and their vaccinations.
 Information on each can be found at the following links.
 Students are encouraged to visit with their personal doctor or health care professional for more information.